What Does It Mean To Be An INFJ Personality Type?

-INFJ personality types are introverts and they value alone time.
-They love spending time with those they are close to, but need just as much time to themselves in order to recharge.
+INFJs love spending time with those they are close to but need just as much time to themselves in order to recharge.
 Even as introverts, INFJs have a strong love for people.
 They genuinely care about understanding others to the point that at times it can become an obsession.
 Since INFJs know what it’s like to feel misunderstood, they spend a lot of time trying to dissect the personalities of others and understand their true feelings and intentions.
 This often leads an INFJ personality type to put the needs of others before their own.
 It’s important for INFJs to spend just as much time paying attention to their own wants and needs in order to live a peaceful and happy life.

-INFJs are known as the “counselor” type, and it is no surprise that many INFJs choose counseling or a similar field as a career choice.
-INFJs are one of the best personality types when it comes to helping others deal with their problems.
+It’s no surprise that many INFJs choose counseling or a similar field as a career choice.
+One of the INFJ personality types greatest strength is helping others overcome emotional obstacles.
 Because of their extroverted feeling function, they are able to see an issue from the other person’s perspective but use their introverted intuition function to separate themselves from the situation and guide the person down a healthier path.

 In relationships, they are best matched with people who share their values and strive for growth both personally and within the relationship.
 The ideal partner for an INFJ is someone who listens and makes effort to understand the INFJ and who also allows the INFJ to be their true selves without judgment or criticism.